 Horror films became insanely popular in the 1970s and as such it has since become an incredible decade for the genre.
 Many classics were born: The Exorcist, John Carpenter’s Halloween, The Hills Have Eyes, Texas Chain Saw Massacre, Suspiria, Jaws, The Wicker Man, Dawn of the Dead… the list goes on.
 Much of the techniques and narratives used in these films inspired modern-day horror filmmakers, and producers are constantly mining the decade for remake material.

-The 1970s was truly a golden era in horror cinema but sadly, it seems that each time a classic is born, another clever creation gets overlooked, slips through the cracks, and is eventually forgotten.
+The 1970s was truly a golden era in horror cinema (as evidenced by these '70s horror movies) but sadly, it seems that each time a classic is born, another clever creation gets overlooked, slips through the cracks, and is eventually forgotten.
 This list covers some of those quirky diamonds in the rough that definitely deserve more attention.
-Whether you've seen them before or they're new to you, these strange and terrifying cinematic experiences should definitely be on your regular spooktacular watch list.
+Whether you've seen them before or they're new to you, these strange and terrifying cinematic experiences should be on your regular spooktacular watch list.

 Author Ben Mears (David Soul) returns to his hometown Salem's Lot in New England to write a book centered around an old house with a dark past.
 He finds out the old spook house is now occupied for the first time in years, by a creepy antiques dealer (James Mason) with a mysterious partner no one has ever seen, named Mr. Barlow.
 The townsfolk begin suffering from nightmares, fatigue, anemia, and strange marks on their necks before finally dropping dead - only to rise from the grave with an insatiable appetite.

 Tobe Hooper directs this Stephen King adaptation and it’s simply a must-see.
 No exceptions Never mind the fact it was actually a two-part TV miniseries, as it is far scarier than some modern-day, theatrically-released horror films.